Selecting a Single Column¶

 dataframe.loc[:, ['column name']]

-So if we here want the column named type
+So if we here want the column named type from our cereal dataframe we

 could use the syntax: